Do you have an Amazon Prime subscription in 2023? If so, there is an easy way to save 5% on many of your purchases.

 And, with no annual fee and a rewards program that gives you cash, the card checks a lot of the boxes for what money expert Clark Howard looks for in a rewards credit card.

-This card makes so many of our “best of” credit card lists for good reason.
+This card is included on some of our “best of” credit card lists for good reason.